zel2023/rust_compiler/README.md

 # A compiler for the TEST language written in Rust

 # How to use
-Use 'git clone git@github.com:zel2023/rust_compiler.git' command to clone this repo.
+1.Use 'git clone https://github.com/zel2023/rust_compiler.git' command to clone this repo.
-Use 'cargo run' to  start the compiler
+2.Use 'cargo run' to  start the compiler

 # File Orginization
   There are three folders: 'dataset', 'src' and 'target'.